 Khao Sok Lake tour

-The most popular and must-do tour in Khao Sok is the lake tour.
+Khao Sok’s best tour is the Cheow Lan Lake tour.
 You can do either a day trip or an overnight tour, and I highly recommend the latter.
-Here is an in depth review of the overnight tour – which I have booked with my hostel.

 Cost: 2500 baht